-I have worked with many new bloggers that try to monetize their blog first, and then they got discouraged and talked themselves into believing that ‘blogging doesn’t work.’
+I have worked with many new bloggers that try to monetize their blog first or at the same time as they are building it, and this created discouragement often to the point they talked themselves into believing that ‘blogging doesn’t work.’

 Think of your blog like you were building a new house